obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

 - [[Security and privacy]]
 	- How Obsidian keeps your Sync data safe.
 - [[Obsidian Sync and third-party services|Third-party services]]
-	- How to use a third-party service to back up your vault.
+	- Back up your vault using third-party services.

 ## Important